verygoodsoftwarenotvirus/blog/content/posts/babys-first-gcp.md

 draft: true
 ---

+### Preface

+I want to take the time before writing to note that I have great respect and appreciation for the folks who work at any of the companies mentioned and/or on any of the products mentioned.
+Computers are hard, making stuff that is primarily meant to be consumed by them is even harder.
+I hope that there can be something constructive that comes out of this post, but at the very worst I hope it simply doesn't offend or disparage anybody.

 ### Background

-In [my last article](https://blog.verygoodsoftwarenotvirus.ru/posts/babys-first-aws/), I talked about my endeavor to get a side project I've been working on deployed to a professional cloud, specifically AWS.
-To briefly summarize, it didn't end up going to plan, and proved to be very very expensive to host a very simple application.
+In [my last article](https://blog.verygoodsoftwarenotvirus.ru/posts/babys-first-aws/), I wrote about my endeavor to get a side project deployed to a professional cloud, specifically AWS.
+To briefly summarize, it didn't end up going to plan, and proved to be quite expensive to host a very simple application there.
 I still want to host this application somewhere, so I started to look at alternatives to AWS for deployment.

-### The hunt

-At the end of the AWS affair, I was left with a lot of indecision and fatigue.
-I liked using AWS, I just didn't like paying for it, so I was hoping I could get some similar level of service quality for about 1/4 of the price if at all possible.
-When I thought about all the moving bits and pieces of the application, it just didn't feel like this thing should cost more than, say, $50 at most to host per month.
+After all was said and done, I was left with a lot of indecision and fatigue.
+I liked the level of service quality I got from AWS, I just really didn't like paying for it.
+When I thought about all the moving bits and pieces of the application, it just didn't feel like this thing should cost more than, say, $40 at most to host per month.
+I was hoping I could land somewhere that would serve my app basically as well for about 1/3 of the price if at all possible.

 What I wanted from a provider on the technical side was simply a way to ship a docker container and have that provider put it on the internet.
 Let me connect that container to a database, maybe some object storage, and a queue, and I'll be good to go.

 ### First Candidate: DOAP

-I started to look at [DigitalOcean's App Platform](https://www.digitalocean.com/products/app-platform), which seemed to touch a lot of these bases.
+I started to look at [DigitalOcean's](https://www.digitalocean.com) [App Platform](https://www.digitalocean.com/products/app-platform), which seemed to touch a lot of these bases.
 I could define a container that was my app, give them some details about how to connect it to a database and the internet, and leave the rest to them.

 After playing with this for about a day and a half, I ended up deciding against it.
-It seemed to work well enough, but I also felt like I was touching the outer limits of when to use the Platform.
-Like if my app decided to do even one more thing, I wouldn't be able to host it in App Platform anymore.
+It seemed to work well enough, but I also felt like I was touching the outer limits of when to use the platform.
+It felt as though if my app decided to do even one more thing, I wouldn't be able to host it that way anymore, that I'd be back to the same drawing board I was sitting at in no time.

-It felt like the target audience for App Platform are agencies, folks approached by nontechnical parties who need a specific kind of application to be made and hosted.
-I could see a workflow where you basically just have one App Platform definition you use to deploy any number of Wordpress sites or whatever.
+I was left with the impression that the target audience for App Platform are agencies, folks approached by nontechnical parties who need a specific kind of application to be made and hosted.
+I could see a workflow where you basically just have one App Platform definition you use to deploy any number of hyper-similar Wordpress sites or whatever.
+If the client came back and asked for something that exceeded the capabilities of DOAP, the agency could just quote a wild price, but I'm trying to avoid wild prices.

 ### DigitalOcean shortcomings

 One thing I made very heavy use of on AWS was managed services, specifically RDS and SQS.
 Being able to have a queue without having to worry about that queue's infrastructure was very very nice, but DigitalOcean has no analog for these.
-You could probably write up an App Platform template for deploying a containerized version of [NATS](https://nats.io) or whatever, and [they do have a managed Redis offering](https://www.digitalocean.com/products/managed-databases-redis), but it's much more expensive than SQS, and I just sort of liked not having to think about it as anything other than a generic queue.
+You could probably write up an App Platform template for deploying a containerized version of [NATS](https://nats.io) or whatever, and [they do have a managed Redis offering](https://www.digitalocean.com/products/managed-databases-redis), but it's much more expensive ($15/month at the time of writing) than SQS (consumption-based, with a generous free tier).
+I just sort of liked not having to think about it as anything other than a generic queue.

 ### Kubernetes

-One thing DO does have that is actually priced fairly decently is their managed Kubernetes offering.
+One thing DO does have that is actually priced fairly decently is [their managed Kubernetes offering](https://docs.digitalocean.com/products/kubernetes/).
 Previously I have stated that using Kubernetes is a mistake until proven otherwise.
 I violated these tenets and explored using Kubernetes for this app in DigitalOcean for about 3 days before I gave up.
-I was right all along, it seems.
+I should have trusted my gut.

 I could probably write an article just on why Kubernetes didn't work out, but I'll spare us all the misery.
 I got as far as having a local Kubernetes setup for the app that worked, but could never manage to get the one in DigitalOcean connected to the public internet.

-### Where to?
+### Where to now?

-So I've fully ruled out DigitalOcean, both App Platform and the Kubernetes offering, which leaves only Azure and GCP.
+So I've fully ruled out DigitalOcean, both App Platform and the Kubernetes offering, which leaves only [Azure](https://azure.microsoft.com/) and [Google Cloud Platform](https://cloud.google.com/) (GCP).

 Azure has a container hosting solution that sounds most akin to ECS called [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#features), but it's in preview, and was launched [very recently](https://azure.microsoft.com/en-us/updates/public-preview-azure-container-apps/).
 As such, I don't really have a lot of confidence developing for the platform.
-They also have [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview), a managed Kubernetes offering, but I'm not doing that either, for reasons we've discussed.
+They also have [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/#overview), a managed Kubernetes offering, but I'm not doing that either, for aforementioned reasons.

 I've used GCP before in my career and for side projects.
-I had a [fairly successful endeavor a few years ago](https://blog.verygoodsoftwarenotvirus.ru/posts/the-story-of-porktrack/) to redeploy an old application to Cloud Run that went very well.
 When I worked at WP Engine, we made very heavy use of GCP for all of our internal software and a not insignificant chunk of our actual business offering as well, so I had a distant impression of its reliability.
+Somewhat like my AWS experience, I'd only really bothered writing code that deployed there, not actually deploying it.

-I decided to give it a shot.
+I also had a [fairly successful endeavor a few years ago](https://blog.verygoodsoftwarenotvirus.ru/posts/the-story-of-porktrack/) to rebuild and redeploy an old application to Cloud Run that went very well.
+I decided to give GCP a shot.

 ### App recap

-To briefly recall the app we're talking about and it's needs, it's a meal management app.
-You put in recipes, plan meals out for the week from those recipes, and allow others in your household to participate.
-From a technical perspective, it needs a database, an event queue, and something to respond to events that arrive in the queue by executing accompanying code.
+To briefly recall the app we're talking about and its needs, it's a meal management app.
+You put in recipes, create meal plans for the week from those recipes, and allow others in your household to participate.
+From a technical perspective, it needs a database, an event queue, and something to trigger code execution according to those events.

 I decided to use [Cloud Run](https://cloud.google.com/run) to host the server container, [Cloud SQL](https://cloud.google.com/sql) for the database, [Cloud Pub/Sub](https://cloud.google.com/pubsub) for the event queue, and [Cloud Functions](https://cloud.google.com/functions) for the event responders.
+GCP [supports assigning Cloud Functions as responders to Pub/Sub events](https://cloud.google.com/scheduler/docs/tut-pub-sub).

 ### GCP Terraform Obstacles